-- MiCMoS - o SourceA (interface programs and static energy calculations) - o SourceB (Monte Carlo and Molecular Dynamics machines) - o Unix - batch (macros to run MiCMoS programs in Unix/Linux syntax) - compile (macros to compile MiCMoS programs in Unix/Linux syntax) - o Windows - batch (macros to run MiCMoS programs in MS-DOS syntax) - compile (macros to compile MiCMoS programs in MS-DOS syntax)
+- MiCMoS - o SourceA (interface programs and static energy calculations) - o SourceB (Monte Carlo and Molecular Dynamics machines) - parallel (parallel version of libraries and molecular dynamics module) - Inputs (templates of input files with steering parameters for specific MiCMoS programs) - o Ūnix - batch (macros to run MiCMoS programs in Unix/Linux syntax) - compile (macros to compile MiCMoS programs in Unix/Linux syntax)

-Under Windows machines, copy the whole directory MiCMoS in the main drive (C:\).
-In a Unix/Linux environment, copy it within ~/programs.
+Under Windows machines, please follow the instructions detailed in the next paragraph.
+In a Unix/Linux environment, copy the archive in your ~/programs directory.
 If need arises to store the MiCMoS folder in any other location, remember to update the path in both installation and batch macros (see below).

-Four installation macros for both Windows and Unix environments are available into "compile" subdirectories:
+Four installation macros are available into the "compile" subdirectory:

-- compileA: compiles preliminary modules for interpreting crystallographic information files (.cif; Retcif, Retcor, Retcha), the modules for lattice energies (Crysaa, Pixmt2, Pixelc) and for atom-atom contact analysis (Statimpa). - This macro also produces either a c:\MiCMoS\doc\static (Windows) or a ~/programs/MiCMoS/doc/static (Unix) empty directory, which might be employed to store charge density files (extension .den) for Pixelc calculations. - compileB: compiles Monte Carlo, Molecular Dynamics and their service modules; - compileMC: compiles only the Monte Carlo module and its libraries; - compileMD: compiles only the Molecular Dynamics module and its libraries.
+- compileA: compiles preliminary modules for interpreting crystallographic information files (.cif; Retcif, Retcor, Retcha), the modules for lattice energies (Crysaa, Pixmt2, Pixelc) and for atom-atom contact analysis (Statimpa).
+This macro also produces a ~/programs/MiCMoS/doc/static (Unix) empty directory, which might be employed to store charge density files (extension .den) for Pixelc calculations. - compileB: compiles Monte Carlo, Molecular Dynamics and their service modules; - compileMC: compiles only the Monte Carlo module and its libraries; - compileMD: compiles only the Molecular Dynamics module and its libraries.